langchain-ai/chat-langchain/README.md

 This repo is an implementation of a locally hosted chatbot specifically focused on question answering over the [LangChain documentation](https://langchain.readthedocs.io/en/latest/).
 Built with [LangChain](https://github.com/hwchase17/langchain/) and [FastAPI](https://fastapi.tiangolo.com/).

-The app leverages LangChain's streaming support and async API to update the page in real time  multiple users.
+The app leverages LangChain's streaming support and async API to update the page in real time for multiple users.

 ## ✅ To run:
 1. Install dependencies: `pip install -r requirements.txt`